 What threats do Short-Eared Owls face in Orkney?

-Threats to Short-Eared Owls in Orkney include habitat loss due to agricultural expansion, climate change, & predation by larger birds & mammals.
+Threats to Short-Eared Owls in Orkney include habitat loss due to agricultural expansion, climate change, & predation by larger birds & mammals Fascinating Insight into Orkney’s Unique Avian Residents.
 Conservation efforts aim to mitigate these threats & protect their populations.

 Conclusion